 Arak (sometimes spelled "araq" from the Arabic), is a distilled alcoholic drink favored in the Middle East.
-Commonly used in social settings, the drink is famous for its potency, and the milky-white color it turns when water is added to it.
-Arak has a high alcohol content, so water and ice are almost always added to dilute it.
-The strength of the drink was responsible for its nickname “the milk of lions,” in the Middle East.
+Commonly served in social settings and gatherings, the drink is famous for its potency and for the translucent milky-white color it turns when water is added to it.
+Arak has a particularly high alcohol content, so water and ice are almost always added to dilute it.
+The strength of the drink was responsible for its nickname “the milk of lions” in the Middle East.

 What Does Arak Taste Like?

-Arak can be purchased in the U.S. in many Middle Eastern markets.
-Arak may also be found at local liquor stores in neighborhoods with a high concentration of people with Middle Eastern descent.
+Arak can be purchased in the United States in many Middle Eastern markets.
+In addition, it may also be found at local liquor stores in neighborhoods with a high concentration of people with Middle Eastern descent.